URC

 For the local planner, a collection of ROS packages in the CMU Exploration project were selected for their customizability, terrain analysis components, and overall simplicity.
 This local planning system used a motion-primitive-based approach, projecting pre-computed motion primitives into the mapped environment, checking for collisions.
 The local planner also utilized a terrain analysis component to identify and map the ground in the environment with a RANSAC-based approach.

-Testing of the autonomy system included integrating and testing multiple LiDARs such as the Livox Mid-360 and the Unitree L1, integrating and testing SLAM implementations including FAST-LIO, and tuning the local planner performance, finding an optimal balance between intrepidity and reliability.
+Testing of the autonomy system included integrating and testing multiple LiDARs, like the Livox Mid-360 and the Unitree L1, integrating and testing FAST-LIO, and tuning the local planner performance.